vineeths96/Video-Interpolation-using-Deep-Optical-Flow/README.md

+A detailed description of algorithms and analysis of the results are available in the [Report](./results/report.pdf).

 The plots below shows the estimated optical flow for the datasets with the pre-trained model and the fine-tuned model.
 We can see that there are no significant change in the estimated optical flow between the two methods.

 |             Corridor Dataset             |               Pre-Trained Optical Flow                |               Fine-Tuned Optical Flow                |